-A fun and more relaxing way to get to Granite Island than walking, is riding on the Wonderful Clydesdale horses pull the restored heritage trams.
+A fun and more relaxing way to get to Granite Island than walking, is riding on the restored heritage trams pulled by Clydesdale horses.
 The tram leaves from the Victor Harbor Visitor Information Centre and stops at the Island Cafe.

 Return fares start from $15 per adult, children 13 and under accompanied by an adult are free.
 The tram runs regularly over summer although it can be cancelled in wet, windy or very hot weather.

 The 150 year old horse drawn tram. causeway is being replaced over the course of 2020/21, but the original structure is being retained until the new one is complete.
 The trip over is a lovely way to begin your granite island experience.

 Halfway along the causeway you will see signs for the Big Duck Boat Tour.
 These are a great way to see the areas marine wildlife including dolphins, seals and whales.
 The coastal scenery is also spectacular.

 Between June and September southern right whales are a common sight.
 Big Duck Boat Tours are a great way to see them – although you can’t predict when and where they will appear.
 We have done the tour a couple of times, it’s fantastic!
 Read about it here.

 Book a Tour : Get your Southern Ocean Adventure Tickets here

 Granite island is home to a population of little Penguins.
 You probably won’t catch sight of them during the day.
 You can go on a 90 minute dusk tour to see the penguins return to shore after a day at sea.